Jüri Vips

-Jüri Vips (/et/; born 10 August 2000) is an Estonian racing driver.
-He most recently competed part-time in the NTT IndyCar Series with Rahal Letterman Lanigan Racing, driving the No. 75 Dallara IR-18.
-He has previously driven in both the FIA Formula 2 Championship and FIA Formula 3 Championship, and was formerly a part of the Red Bull Junior Team.
-He was the 2017 ADAC Formula 4 champion.
+Jüri Vips (/et/; born 10 August 2000) is an Estonian racing driver who last competed in the IMSA SportsCar Championship for RLL Team McLaren.
+He has previously driven in the IndyCar Series with Rahal Letterman Lanigan Racing, and won races in both the FIA Formula 2 and FIA Formula 3 Championships.
+He was the 2017 ADAC Formula 4 champion, and was formerly a member of the Red Bull Junior Team.

 Career

 Karting

 Vips was born in Tallinn and began competitive karting in 2011 in his native Estonia.
 After winning the Rotax Junior Estonian Championship in 2013, Vips qualified for the 2014 Rotax Max Challenge Grand Finals in the Junior category, in which he claimed victory.
 He competed in the CIK-FIA European KF1 Championship in 2015, racing against future FIA Formula 3 competitors Richard Verschoor and Marcus Armstrong.
 Vips ended the championship in twelfth place.

 Formula 4

 Vips competing in the ADAC Formula 4 Championship at the Nürburgring in 2017.

 In 2016, Vips made his car-racing debut in the Italian F4 and ADAC Formula 4 championships with Prema Powerteam.
 He finished sixth in ADAC Formula 4 and fifth in Italian F4, where he won the final race of the season and took the title of rookie champion.
 In the winter of 2016–17, Vips took part in the Indian-based MRF Challenge Formula 2000 Championship, taking three podium places and finishing sixth in the standings.

 In 2017, Vips continued with Prema in Italian F4 and ADAC Formula 4.
 His appearances in Italian F4 were as a guest driver and he was ineligible to place in the championship, however he took two pole positions and a race victory at Mugello.
 In ADAC Formula 4, Vips was involved in a title fight with teammate Marcus Armstrong.
 Vips claimed the title in the final race at the Hockenheimring after pole-sitter Armstrong lost the lead of the race to Artem Petrov.